infostrategytech/mobile_developer_assessment/README.md

 ## Getting Started

-This project is a starting point for the mobile team assessment flutter applicatio.
+This project is a starting point for the mobile team assessment flutter application.

 A few instructions before you start the ssessment: